 It may seem ironic that we Evangelicals, who profess everyone’s need for redemption, helped to nominate Donald Trump, who professes no such need.
 But we did: he swept the Bible Belt primaries, losing only Texas to favorite son Ted Cruz.
 According to NBC News exit polls, Mr. Trump won a combined forty percent of the Evangelical vote in the GOP primaries and caucuses as of May 10, shortly after he effectively wrapped up the nomination.
 Mr. Cruz by then had a combined thirty-four percent of the Evangelical vote, in second place in that regard.
 Mr. Trump’s share of the Evangelical primary vote, of course, rose thereafter.

 I first felt my own need for redemption as a teen in Newport News’s Ferguson High School.
 One of my best friends there had suddenly gotten religion – a common experience during the Jesus Movement of the late nineteen-sixties and early seventies – and I walked the aisle at his church.
 My conversion felt powerful.
-Shy as I was, I often preached until crowds clogged the school’s halls, forcing our assistant principal to stop me.
+Shy as I was, I often preached until crowds clogged the school’s halls, forcing our school’s administration to stop me.

 I wanted everyone to see what I saw: each of us is made in God’s image and endowed with an invisible spirit – a means of connecting with something universal and eternal.